United Charities of Cambridge

 What They Don't Fund

-Specific exclusions not documented, but the fund is significantly oversubscribed and focuses exclusively on organizations working to reduce financial need, hardship, or distress in the Cambridge area.
+Specific exclusions not documented, but the fund is significantly oversubscribed and focuses exclusively on organisations working to reduce financial need, hardship, or distress in the Cambridge area.

 Governance and Leadership